 /etc/subgid files in a simple manner.
 This allows users to be

-granted the ability to use Apptainer’s fakeroot functionality without
+granted the ability to use Singularity’s fakeroot functionality

 config fakeroot must be run as the